top of page

 The End Zone Militia has a vantage point many Patriot fans dream of.
 From their post just beyond the north end zone, they fire off a 21-gun salute after every New England score.

-The display of the Patriots’ six Super Bowl banners in the south end zone continues to be a focal point of the stadium.
 The surrounding live/work/play complex around Gillette Stadium has become a model for newer facilities around the world.
-It’s become a standard feature for any new sporting facility design.
+It’s become a standard feature for any new sporting facility design, with more features added all the time.

 Final Thoughts

 It's been a difficult transition in New England as the Patriots return to mediocracy after two decades of ruling the NFL.
-However, the (relative) lack of success on the field has not diminished Gillette Stadium’s influence on modern facility design or fan interest in the team.
-Outfitted with the largest outdoor scoreboard in the country and a modern new design, Gillette Stadium remains a premier, if somewhat overshadowed, NFL facility.
+However, the recent lack of success on the field has not diminished Gillette Stadium’s influence on modern facility design or fan interest in the team.
+Outfitted with the largest outdoor scoreboard in the country and a modern new design, Gillette Stadium remains a premier, if somewhat overshadowed, NFL stadium.

 Follow Paul Baker’s stadium journeys on Twitter and Instagram @PuckmanRI.